WSOK: WSOK

 In 1958, Albert Fisher, who had previously owned stations in Charleston and Columbia, South Carolina, bought WFRP from the Georgia Broadcasting Company for $87,500.
 Fisher changed the station's call letters to WSOK on January 5, 1959.
 As the sale concluded, an application was filed to increase WSOK's daytime power to 1,000 watts, which was granted in November 1961.
 By this time, the station had been sold again to Joe Speidel for $221,000.

-The callsign change and new ownership turned WSOK into a soul-formatted radio station, even though WSOK's owner was white; in 1970, a Race Relations Information Center noted that five white-owned groups (including Speidel) owned 22 soul stations, at which African Americans held 34 of the 84 executive positions.
-Many of them, however, were in name only; for instance, WSOK disc jockey Charles Anthony was also the program director, news director and public affairs director.
+The call sign change and new ownership turned WSOK into a soul music-formatted radio station, even though WSOK's owner was white.
+In 1970, a Race Relations Information Center noted that five white-owned groups (including Speidel) owned 22 soul stations, at which African Americans held 34 of the 84 executive positions.
+Many of them, however, were in name only.
+For instance, WSOK disc jockey Charles Anthony was also the program director, news director and public affairs director.

 In 1971, WSOK was sold to B. C. C. Georgia, Inc., known as Black Communications Group, for $400,000.
 Ben Tucker owned 40 percent of the company, while jazz pianist Billy Taylor owned another 10 percent.
 A concerted effort was made to pull WSOK out of the trap that befell many white-owned soul outlets.
 While not the musical director, Taylor helped steer the format at WSOK away from its prior heavy focus on chart music: according to him, "Most black stations are owned by white owners.
 They think they know what is best for us, and they're chart-oriented."
 Tucker expanded the station's album collection from 20 to 4,000 selections; in addition, the station began offering Mutual Black Network news and increased its commitment to local news and public affairs programming.
 The improvements at WSOK, the 15th black-owned radio station in the United States, had raised it to number one in the local ratings within nine months of Black Communications Group taking over and led to a tenfold increase in the number of advertisers on the station.